micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/tcp_echo/index.md

 ifconfig
 ```

-This will return the next output:
+This will return as an output:

 ```bash
 nsh> mount -t procfs /proc